plone/documentation/docs/classic-ui/tinymce-customization.md

 This option is more complex to implement than the previous options.
 However it is the only option where you can add items to the {menuselection}`Formats` submenu as siblings to the {ref}`Formats styles <tinymce-formats-styles-label>` configurations.

-In Plone 6, TinyMCE has a special logic that automatically reads registered files named {file}`tinymce-formats.css` and adds the CSS classes defined in those files to TinyMCE's {menuselection}`Format --> Formats` menu by using the [`importcss_file_filter` option](https://www.tiny.cloud/docs/tinymce/latest/importcss/#importcss_file_filter).
+In Plone, TinyMCE has a special logic that automatically reads registered files named {file}`tinymce-formats.css` and adds the CSS classes defined in those files to TinyMCE's {menuselection}`Format --> Formats` menu by using the [`importcss_file_filter` option](https://www.tiny.cloud/docs/tinymce/latest/importcss/#importcss_file_filter).

 To add custom formats, you can provide your own files.